ClockworkConsulting/tempgres-server/README.md

 `tempgres` is a REST service which for conveniently creating temporary PostgreSQL databases.
 It is intended for use from tests.

+# Why?

+This is mostly aimed at integration-type tests you usually want to use a) a real database, and b) want to start with a fresh database for every test case.
+Using this REST service eliminates the setup (users, configuration, database server, etc.) which would be necessary for using temporary databases for tests locally on a development machine -- all you need is a single URL.

+If you have a group of developers, you'll probably want to run a single `tempgres` instance in your development LAN so that everybody can share it and can use the same URL.
+The URL could also be baked into the default test configuration so that developers don't have to do any setup to get tests up and running.

 # Usage

 ## Java/Scala